sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/repo-management/internships.md

 # Repo Management Internship Info

 Welcome to our internship page!
-We hope you will find useful information about internships on the Repo Management team, our hiring process, and what you can expect us an intern with us!
+We hope you will find useful information about internships on the Repo Management team, our hiring process, and what you can expect as an intern with us!

 ## Open Intern Roles